TheHoodini/WEB-FE-JS-HW3-JUAND-GARCIA/README.md

 - **JavaScript Async**: Introduction to asynchronous programming in JavaScript and its importance in handling long-running tasks without blocking the main thread.

-- **Callback**: Explanation of callback functions and how they are used to handle asynchronous tasks, along with common challenges like "callback hell."
+- **Callback**: Explanation of callback functions and how they are used to handle asynchronous tasks.

 - **Promise**: A guide to working with promises, a more modern approach to managing asynchronous code in JavaScript, with examples of `.then()` and `.catch()`.